colemchase/terraformidible/README.md

-# terraformidible
+# terramorf
-Terraform wrapper that supports multiple targeting before deletes
+Terraform wrapper that supports multiple targeting before deleting all other resources in the state file